Wednesday's relentless rain causes issues for Roanoke homeowners, commuters

-ROANOKE, Va.
-(WDBJ7) - Flooding caused by days of incessant rain caused issues all over our hometowns.
+Flooding caused by days of incessant rain caused issues all over our hometowns.
 Some small creeks were creating big problems in Roanoke City.

-Just when 2020 looked like it couldn't get any worse, for Rachel Cuellar's family it got worse.
+Just when 2020 looked like it couldn't get any worse, for Rachel Cuellar's family, it got worse.

 "Never, never this bad," she said.